biscuitboost/yourbanger-fe/src/data/post/retirement-gift-ideas.md

   - career tributes
 author: YourBanger.com Team
 metadata:
-  title: "Retirement Gift Ideas That Honor Their Legacy | YourBanger"
+  title: "Retirement Gift Ideas That Honor Their Legacy | YourBanger.com"
   description: "Looking for retirement gift ideas beyond the gold watch?
 These meaningful gifts celebrate decades of work and the exciting freedom ahead."
 ---